gmc-code/PC-algorithms1/docs/maths_python/geometric_patterns.rst

 * constructing geometric patterns such as a honeycomb, using dynamic geometry functionality

-| The python turtle module can be used to generate patetrns of shapes.
+| The python turtle module can be used to generate patterns of shapes.

 ----